Dan Meldon

 Research

-My research aims to explore the extent to which processes of environmental change in Early Modern Warwickshire impacted the identities of those living in the region across the Early Modern centuries.
+My research aims to explore the extent to which processes of environmental change in early modern Warwickshire impacted the identities of those living in the region across the early modern centuries, tackling the concepts of county communities and regional spatialisation in doing so.
 My working definition of identity is broad; identity is not just individual, but often familial, professional, communal, religious, and to a lesser extent, regional, across this period.
-I hope to assess to what extent the significant processes of environmental and climate change in the Early Modern Centuries impacted these identities, and whether these identities transformed, competed, or became increasingly entrenched in this period.
+I hope to assess to what extent the significant processes of environmental and climate change in the early modern centuries impacted these identities, and whether these identities transformed, competed, or became increasingly entrenched in this period.

-I am particularly interested in protest and poverty, and the machinery of agricultural enclosure in the transformation of Warwickshire's early modern environment.
-I hope my project can uncover how processes of environmental change, whether anthropogenic or natural, significantly impacted the lives of those living in Warwickshire in the early modern centuries, across broad social, economic, and political strata.
+This research navigates protest and poverty, and cartographic representations of county spaces across the early modern centuries.
+It is particularly concerned with spatial histories, popular protest and unrest, as well as the spatial transformation of Warwickshire's early modern environment generated through agricultural enclosure.
+This research aims to uncover how processes of environmental change, whether anthropogenic or natural, impacted the lives of those living in Warwickshire in the early modern centuries, across broad social, economic, and political strata.

 I am supervised by Professor Beat Kümin and Dr Naomi Pullin.